Tag Archives: plant reproduction

 Blireiana flowering plum

 Then there are the most advanced plants – the flowering plants.
 Some flowering plants have both male and female flowers.
-They are monoecious meaning single house.
+They are monoecious meaning ?single house?.
 Dioecious plants have male flowers on one plant and female flowers on another.
 Plants that rely on flowers for reproduction are very dependent on outside help such as insects and animals which is where we come in.
 Be a citizen scientist in your own backyard.